Democratic Republic of Congo (DRC)

 In Ituri and Kivu provinces, which have been plagued by conflict for many years, MSF has maintained general and specialist healthcare in long-term projects, ensuring continuity of lifesaving care while responding to epidemics and mass displacement, among other emergencies.
 However, the escalation of violence in 2020 and its impact on our teams operating in some of the affected areas led to a reduction in our activities and our ability to reach patients.
 In North Kivu’s Masisi territory, where we have worked for more than a decade, the delivery of healthcare through mobile clinics, community-based outreach, and ambulance services was reduced after an incident that affected patients and health teams.

 In South Kivu, MSF teams experienced several incidents in Fizi territory in 2020.
 These were the latest among many in recent years, and they forced us to make the reluctant decision to reduce our presence in Fizi and hand over all our activities except essential services to the authorities.
-During 2020, we started to consider how to adapt our way of working so that we can maintain our assistance to people in need, without exposing our patients and staff to the high risks we currently face.
+In 2020, we started to consider how to adapt our way of working so that we can maintain our assistance to people in need, without exposing our patients and staff to the high risks we currently face.

 No. staff in 2020: 3,064 (FTE) » Expenditure in 2020: €113.8 million MSF first worked in the country: 1977